caseyklecan/jumping-giraffe/README.md

 http://pngimg.com/img/fruits/apple

 Code from the CreateApple() function, CreateSpeedPowerUp() function, and CreateInvincibilityPowerUp() taken from the Apple Picker project
+Some of the code from the High Score and PlayerPrefs was taken from the Apple Picker game

 ### Who do I talk to? ###